Humanitarian and civilian support to Ukraine

 Civilian crisis management

-The support for civilian crisis management amounts to around SEK 900 million.
-Via MSB, Sweden has contributed emergency assistance in the form of the coordination and transportation of medical supplies, medical evacuations of the wounded and sick for care in Sweden, mine clearance, protective equipment, fire protection, emergency accommodation, electricity network equipment, and generators.
+Swedish support for civilian crisis management totals approximately SEK 985 million.
+Through MSB, Sweden has also provided emergency aid in several forms, including the coordination and transportation of medical supplies, medevac transport of wounded and sick people for care in Sweden, mine clearance, protective equipment, fire protection, emergency shelters, power grid equipment and generators.

-So far, the Swedish Government has provided approximately SEK 3,2 billion for recovery efforts in Ukraine.
-These include for example support for the sustainable reconstruction of destroyed infrastructure through the European Bank for Reconstruction and Development (EBRD), the World Bank’s Ukraine Relief, Recovery, Reconstruction and Reform Trust Fund (URTF) and the Nordic Green Bank Nefco, Energy Community’s Ukraine Energy Support Fund, the UN Development Programme (UNDP) and Eurocontrol.
-Sweden is also responsible for coordinating waste management in Ukraine under an agreement concluded with President Zelensky in summer 2022.
+So far, the Government has provided Ukraine with approximately SEK 7.6 billion its reconstruction and reform efforts.
+This includes support for the sustainable reconstruction of damaged infrastructure via the European Bank for Reconstruction and Development (EBRD), the World Bank’s Ukraine fund and the Nordic Environment Finance Corporation (Nefco), the Energy Community’s Energy Support Fund for Ukraine, the UN Development Programme (UNDP) and Eurocontrol.
+Sweden also has the responsibility for coordinating waste management in Ukraine following an agreement with President Volodomyr Zelenskyy in mid-2022.

 Reform support